Clear Gel Essentials: Your Skincare Checklist

 Pore-Minimising Gels

-Whilst you can't actually shrink pores, a pore-minimising gel can help them appear smaller by keeping them clean and reducing oil production.
+While you can't permanently shrink pore size, pore-minimising gels can help them appear smaller by keeping them clean and reducing oil production.
 These often contain niacinamide or salicylic acid.

 Anti-Aging Gels

 Don't underestimate the power of an anti-aging gel.
 These lightweight formulas pack serious ingredients like retinol or peptides without the heaviness of traditional anti-aging creams.
-Perfect for younger skin starting preventative care.
+They're worth a try for younger skin starting preventative care.

 Gel-Based Serums

 A gel-based serum combines the best of both worlds—the potent ingredients of a serum with the refreshing feel of a gel.
-These are brilliant for delivering active ingredients without overwhelming your skin.
+These are amazing for delivering active ingredients without overwhelming your skin.

 How to Choose the Right Clear Gel for Your Skin Type